dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

       - ./coverage:/app/coverage
 ```

 You should already be familiar with `volumes`.
-Here, we we are basically syncing the `coverage` folder so that the coverage files generated from the application container will be synced with our current directory.
+Here, we are basically syncing the `coverage` folder so that the coverage files generated from the application container will be synced with our current directory.
 Useful for [`CI/CD`](https://en.wikipedia.org/wiki/CI/CD) where you need to upload the test coverage to a service such as [`codecov`](https://about.codecov.io/).

 Then create `test-watch.yml` in the root folder with the following content: